 • It's simply eating only 1 or 2 times per day.

 • The rest of the time (at least 16 hours), i.e. the period between the finish of the 2nd meal of one day and the start of the 1st meal of the next day, is named "fasting window".

-• So, it's not scaring at all: the fasting length is measured in only hours, not days.
+• So, it's not scaring at all: the fasting length is measured in only hours, not days, and includes night.

-• No food is allowed in the fasting period - only drinks with no calories (but NOT only water - you can drink unsweetened tea and coffee with no milk or cream).
+• No food is allowed in the fasting window - only drinks with no calories (but NOT only water - you can drink unsweetened tea and coffee with no milk or cream).

 • To start your way to slimness and health, simply remove breakfasts (or move it to a later time) starting tomorrow!